Package 'ggmapinset'

 Description

 The configuration returned by this function will normally be passed to the coordinate system via coord_sf_inset().
-Currently only circular insets are supported, and only one inset per plot.
+Insets can either be circular (if radius is specified) or rectangular (if hwidth and optionally hheight are specified).

 Usage